Lead FAQ

 4. What are the health effects of lead?

-• Anyone can suffer health effects from exposure to lead, but lead is most dangerous to children younger than six years old and people who are pregnant.
+• Exposure to lead can cause long-term health problems, especially for children younger than six years old and people who are pregnant.
+People can be exposed to lead by drinking contaminated water or eating food prepared with contaminated water.
 Lead can hurt a child's brain and nervous system and slow down growth and development.
 People exposed to lead as children can have lifelong difficulties with learning and behavior and may have trouble paying attention.
 Even small amounts of lead can harm a child.
-While it is rarely the primary cause of lead poisoning in Rhode Island, drinking water can be a source of lead.
+Lead poisoning is preventable.
+While it is not the primary cause of lead poisoning in Rhode Island, drinking water can be a source of lead.
 If a building was built or plumbed before 2014, it could have plumbing materials containing lead.
 For more information about health effects of lead visit health.ri.gov/lead.

 5. How do I know if I have lead in my water?

 • All Providence Water customers (property owners and tenants) within Providence Water’s retail area may request a free lead testing kit.
-Call our Water Quality hotline at (401) 521-6303 during our normal business hours, Monday-Friday, 8:30am - 4:30pm, to have a free lead test kit mailed to your home or business.
+Call our Water Quality hotline at (401) 521-6303 or email us at PWWaterQuality@provwater.com, to have a free lead test kit mailed to your home or business.

 6. I have a lead service line, should I replace it?

 • Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 You can reduce potential exposure to lead in your drinking water by replacing your lead service line.
-Eligible property owners are encouraged to sign up for Providence Water’s Accelerated Lead Service Line Replacement Program!
+Property owners owners with lead or unknown material service lines are encouraged to sign up for Providence Water’s Accelerated Lead Service Line Replacement Program!
 We encourage you to join this opportunity to remove a known source of lead from your property and minimize lead levels at your tap.

 • Providence Water will replace as many lead service lines for free as funding allows.

-• Everyone can replace their line.
-You can check if you are eligible and sign up for free replacement on the lead service line material map: www.provwater.com/leadmap.
+• You can check to see if your property has a lead or unknown material service line (may be lead) and sign-up for replacement using the lead service line material map: www.provwater.com/leadmap.

-• If your location is not currently eligible, you may qualify for a 10-year, 0% interest loan to fund your replacement.
+• If your location is not in a planned construction contract, Providence Water offers a 10-year, 0% interest loan to fund your replacement.
 Call Providence Water's Water Quality hotline at (401) 521-6303 to learn more about our loan program.

 • Property owners do not have to pay for the public side service line replacement; public side replacements will be constructed at no cost to the property owner.
-If your property is in an eligible area, your private side replacement is FREE.
-You can check if you are eligible and sign up for a free replacement on the lead service line material map: www.provwater.com/leadmap.
+If you are replacing your private-side lead service line outside of a Providence Water program, you must notify Providence Water- Water Quality at (401) 521-6303.

 • FAQ_Temporary Restoration - English